Commencement-Technology/errors-handling-with-notificated/README.md

 ### Description

 This app is a part of an article [Errors handling with RN Notificated](https://thewidlarzgroup.com/handle-errors-with-notifications/).
-Shows few approach to errors handling in modern react native apps.
-Application show how to use:
+Presents few approach to errors handling in modern react native apps, and show how to use:

 - react-native-notificated
 - react-error-boundary